Occupational Therapy Goals: The Complete Guide

 • IADL

-• Performance components of occupational therapy practice
+• Performance components/body functions of occupational therapy practice

 • Specialized areas such as: